Is an IUD or Implant right for you?

 + Pros: Highly effective.
 Lighter and less painful periods or no periods.
 Reduced anemia.
 Reduced symptoms of endometriosis.
 Lower risk of endometrial cancer.
 Lower levels of hormones.
 Progestin-only method of contraception.

 - Cons: Cramping and irregular bleeding for the first few months.
 Lighter periods or no bleeding at all.
 Less common side effects include hair & skin changes, bloating, headache, breast pain, mood changes, nausea and ovarian cysts.
-There is some risk of uterus expelling the device, which would result in fertility restoration.
-Rarely perforation of the uterus could occur at the time of placement.
+There is some risk of the uterus expelling the device, which would result in fertility restoration.
+Rarely, perforation of the uterus could occur at the time of placement.